EvanJ4536/Ransomware-Analysis/README.md

  _________________________________________________________________________________________________________
  **1. This function deletes an Environment Variable.**
  ![alt text](https://github.com/EvanJ4536/Ransomware-Analysis/blob/main/pngs/remove_env_var.png?raw=true)
  Takes a series of bytes into the Pointer variable.
 Pointer is then passed into the Convert_To_Wide_Char function, and this returns a desired Environment_Variable_Name.
 Then SetEnvironmentVariableW() is called and our Environment_Variable_Name is passed in as well as a nullptr.
 When a null value is supplied for lpValue in SetEnvironmentVariableW(lpName, lpValue), the environment variable named lpName will be deleted from the current process.
-Therefore the environment variable with the same name as Environment_Variable_Name that we passed in will be removed from the environment block of the current process only.
+Therefore the environment variable with the same name as Environment_Variable_Name that we passed in will be removed.
 <br/>
 <br/>
  **2. This function loads a DLL from an altered path into the current process's address space**
  ![alt text](https://github.com/EvanJ4536/Ransomware-Analysis/blob/main/pngs/DLL-side-loading.png?raw=true)
- Takes a uint8_t as a parameter that holds integer values that represent the ASCII values for an absolute path to a file (this is an obfusication attempt I think), converts it to 16 bit wide character then passes it into LoadLibraryExW() as the library file path with the flag LOAD_WITH_ALTERED_SEARCH_PATH.
+ Takes a uint8_t as a parameter that holds integer values that represent the ASCII values for an absolute path to a file (this is an obfusication attempt I think), converts it to 16 bit wide char then passes it into LoadLibraryExW() as the library file path with the flag LOAD_WITH_ALTERED_SEARCH_PATH.
 <br/>
 <br/>